astronomer/docs/astro/best-practices/deploy-with-api.md

 7. Using your deploy `id`, make a request to finalize the deploy.
 See [Astro API documentation](https://docs.astronomer.io/docs/api/platform-api-reference/deploy/finalize-deploy) for more information about formatting the API request.

-   - On `Success`, your DAGs have successfully uploaded and a `versionID` of the DAGs tarball is generated.
-Pass this `versionID` in the requested body to finish your updates.
+   - On `Success`, your DAGs have successfully uploaded and a `x-ms-version-id` of the DAGs tarball is generated.
+Pass this `x-ms-version-id` in the requested body to finish your updates.
    - It might take a few minutes for the changes to update in your Deployment.

 <details>